ethyca/fides/docs/fidesops/docs/guides/onetrust.md

 Here's how our OneTrust integration works:

 1. You set up a new [storage destination](./storage.md) of type `onetrust`
-2. A new scheduled task kicks off that pings OneTrust for subtasks labeled for Fidesops
+2. A new scheduled task kicks off that pings OneTrust for subtasks labeled for fidesops
 3. Fidesops processes those DSARs normally
 4. Upon completion of DSAR processing, we do 2 things:
       1. Ping OneTrust to set the subtask status appropriately